Moduli spaces of threefolds on the Noether line: Noether inequality and the refined Noether line

-In this section, we collect some known results about threefolds with small volume and simple fibrations in $(1, 2)$-surfaces that we are going to use in the rest of the paper.
+In this section, we collect some known results about threefolds with small volume.

 We are interested in the moduli space of canonical threefolds.
-Some of the results we use are stated in the original papers for minimal threefolds of general type.
-These results extend to canonical threefolds by the obvious use of a terminalisation.
+Some of the following results we use are stated in the original papers for minimal threefolds of general type, but these results extend to canonical threefolds by the obvious use of a terminalisation.
 Indeed, for a canonical threefold $X$, there exists a crepant birational morphism $\tau \colon \tilde{X} \to X$ such that $\tilde{X}$ is minimal by \cite{Kaw88} or \cite[Theorem 6.25]{KM}.
-Note that if $X$ is Gorenstein, then so is $\tilde X$ (see \cite[\S3]{YPG} or \cite[Theorem 6.23]{KM}).
-So we reformulate those results directly here for canonical threefolds.
+Therefore, we reformulate these results directly here for canonical threefolds.